Up to 30% off Australia hotels + an extra 10% off with code

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Whether you want to stay at a Hilton, a Travelodge or an independent hotel, there are three different ways you can earn Qantas Points on your accommodation.
-For starters, you can earn points per $1 spent on bookings made through Qantas Hotels.
+Whether you want to stay at a Hilton, a Travelodge or an independent hotel, there are 4 different ways you can earn Qantas Points on your accommodation.
+For starters, you can earn Qantas Points per $1 spent on bookings made through Qantas Hotels.

 You can also transfer points from hotel loyalty programs including Hilton Honors, Marriott Rewards and IHG Rewards Club, or earn points directly with hotel partners.
-Use this guide to learn more about these options so that you can earn more points towards your next frequent flyer reward.
+Learn more about these options so that you can earn more points towards your next frequent flyer reward.

 Qantas Hotels is a booking service similar to sites like Hotels.com and Expedia.
 It has over 200,000 listings around the world and offers a standard earn rate of 3 Qantas Points per $1 spent on bookings.

 Here are the steps you need to take to get points through Qantas Hotels:

 Keep in mind that the name on the booking must match the name on your frequent flyer account.
 Also, you can’t split points between two or more people on the same booking.
 As long as you follow these steps, your points should show up on your account around 8 weeks after you check out (although it could be longer in some cases).